keroyan/nValorant/README.md

 - Automatic Login
 - Automatic Launch ( Run the game through the app )
-- Instant Lock ( Use it at your own risk as it may get you banned )
-- Deselect agent ( Use it at your own risk as it may get you banned )
-- See Teammates & opponents
+- See Live Teammates & Opponents
   - Rank
   - Level
   - and more
-- See your stats more in deep
+- See your stats more in-deep

 ## Libraries